 The PRTG package includes a lot of monitoring utilities.
 Problems with your website response times might not be caused by your internet service.
 Server and application performance, and also internal network response times can impact on-site delivery times.
 With the full PRTG system, you can check for the cause of any internet response time problems and drill through your system to find the exact cause of the fault.

-Paessler PRTG is our top choice for monitoring internet availability and performance because it blends monitors for networks, servers, and applications.
+Overall PRTG is great for monitoring internet availability and performance because it blends monitors for networks, servers, and applications.
 Websites involve every level of the stack and so problems with internet performance can have any of a long list of causes.
 Paessler PRTG includes features such as stack visualizations that make it clear where the source of a performance problem lies.
 PRTG is customizable and the customer only pays for those monitors that are activated.

-The software version of the tool can be installed on Windows 7, 8, and 10, CentOS, and Debian Linux.
+The software version of the tool can be installed on Windows 7, 8, and 10, CentOS, and Debian Linux, Raspberry Pi, and Tinker Board.
 The tool is able to monitor remote sites as well as the internet connection on your home site and you can also access a control panel in the Cloud.